Grappe501/arkansas-political-history/site/src/content/frameworks/power/index.md

 \- and how resistance is managed.

-This section explains how power operates in Arkansas â€” not through personalities alone, but through systems that persist across generations.
+This section explains how power operates in Arkansas â€" not through personalities alone, but through systems that persist across generations.

 These frameworks are designed to help readers interpret constitutions, laws, elections, court decisions, and community outcomes with clarity.